-- Automatic gating end: The protective field is clear for longer than 0.5 s (operating mode 4), 1 s (operating mode 5) or 2 s (operating mode 1 or 6). - Controlled gating end: The signals from the protective field and CS switching signal are both inactive for longer than 0.1 s (see chapter 4.5.1 "Controlled gating end").
+- Automatic gating end: The protective field is clear for longer than 1 s. - Controlled gating end: The signals from the protective field and CS switching signal are both inactive for longer than 0.1 s (see chapter 4.6.1 "Controlled gating end").

-4.3 SPG checklist for programmers
+4.4 SPG checklist for programmers

 Tab.
-4.2: Checklist for SPG integration
+4.1: Checklist for SPG integration

-General information Criterion for SPG operation Criterion satisfied Remark Access guarding with material passage Position of the transport material is known to the control Position of the transport material is known to the control with additional measure Additional measures may be, e.g., trigger, sensor, etc. Position information comes from a source that cannot easily be tampered with Signal generation Criterion for SPG operation Criterion satisfied Remark The CS switching signal is not generated directly by a person If a sensor is used to derive the CS signal, this sensor signal may only be used indirectly, e.g., through time extension in the control Protective field violation < 4 s after switching signal Switching signal is not generated until the object is less than 200 mm away from the protective field The CS switching signal is no longer applied 200 mm after the protective field has been cleared If necessary, the controlled gating end must be used (see chapter 4.5.1 "Controlled gating end")
+General information Criterion for SPG operation Criterion satisfied Remark Access guarding with material passage Position of the transport material is known to the control Position of the transport material is known to the control with additional measure Additional measures may be, e.g., trigger, sensor, etc. Position information comes from a source that cannot easily be tampered with Signal generation · Criterion for SPG operation Criterion satisfied Remark The CS switching signal is not generated directly by a person If a sensor is used to derive the CS signal, this sensor signal may only be used indirectly, e.g., through time extension in the control Protective field violation < 4 s after switching signal Switching signal is not generated until the object is less than 200 mm away from the protective field The CS switching signal is no longer applied 200 mm after the protective field has been cleared If necessary, the controlled gating end must be used (see chapter 4.6.1 "Controlled gating end")